berops/claudie/docs/docs-overview/docs-overview.md

 ## Prometheus Monitoring

-In this section we walk you through the setup of Claudie's Prometheus metrics to gain visibility into various metrics that are exposed by Claudie.
+In this section we walk you through the setup of Claudie's Prometheus metrics to gain visibility into various metrics that Claudie exposes.

 ## Updating Claudie